YassineElibrahimi/beat-lyrics-generator/README.md

 ## Usage (Current CLI)

+### Beat Generation :

 Run the beat generator from the command line:

 ```bash
 python cli.py
 ```

+Follow the prompts to enter genre, theme, key, and tempo.
+The program will generate a MIDI file and play it.

 You will be prompted to enter:
 - **Genre**: trap / drill / old_school